HyperNebula/Cookie-Bot/README.md

 You must also make a discord bot applictation on their website and replace "YourTokenHere" at the bottem of the python file with your bot token

-THIS IS THE PART OF THE BOT THAT I AM WORKING ON.
-IT MAY NOT WORK
+I AM NO LONGER WORKING ON THIS BRANCH.
+IT WILL NOT WORK

 [Download link](https://github.com/The-Canadians-Friend/Cookie-Bot/archive/master.zip)